OctopusDeploy/People/Support.md

 - I am learning, maybe through a variety of ways like reading books, reading code, configuring test environments, watching online courses, attending conferences or user group meetings.
 - I am discussing the things I'm learning about or experimenting on with my teammates, maybe even collaborating on the experience.
 - I take my individual growth seriously and realise it is valuable to both myself and to Octopus.
-- I reach out to my peers and leadership group to develop my personal growth plan.
+- I recognise I am my career owner.
+I reach out to my peers and my manager to develop my personal growth plan.

 ### I am an egoless, team oriented support engineer